-The candidate's department or review committee chair will review materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review:
+The candidate's review committee chair will review materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review:

 - The letter summarizing the discussion that took place at the end of the first year of the appointment and the reappointment letter. - Separate departmental student opinion forms if used and kept by the department rather than the candidate.
-Candidates who taught at

-Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation.

-Departments and programs may consider their observations of departmental colloquia or other presentations made by the candidate.
+Candidates who taught at Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - Departments and programs may consider their observations of departmental colloquia or other presentations made by the candidate.

-For tenure and promotion reviews, the department or review committee will have access to the letters solicited by the chair of the Committee of Appointments, Promotion and Tenure from a sample of the candidate's students as described below (IV.E.3.b.vi).
-The department or committee will not solicit student letters on their own.
+For tenure and promotion reviews, the review committee will have access to the letters and questionnaires25 solicited by the chair of the Committee on Appointments, Promotion and Tenure from a sample of the candidate's students as described below (IV.E.3.b.vi and IV.E.
+3.b.vii).
+The review committee will not solicit student letters on their own.
 The Dean for Academic Affairs is available for advice and meets with the candidate during the spring of the fifth year to discuss the procedures and the preparation of the review materials.